 - Sections in Stores: Small boutiques and other storefronts can offer you a way to make your products more readily available.
-Sometimes, the shipping and handling fees can go over customer’s budget, so in store offers a way around that; this way, you can start to build a “brick and mortar” clientele.
+Sometimes, the shipping and handling fees can go over the customer’s budget, so in-store offers a way around that; this way, you can start to build a “brick and mortar” clientele.

 Using these methods, come up with a marketing plan and decide which methods and online channels are best suited for your goals for your candle business.
 In your planning, it is important to evaluate your plan based on key factors in marketing:

 - Demographics: Your clients’ age, gender, place of purchase/geographical location, etc. Paying attention to the demographics will help you to better target future customers and be able to target promotions.

 - Spending Behavior: Once you’ve begun to sell products, figure out which products are purchased more frequently.
 Do they purchase the premium grade candles, or the best value candles?
 What scents sell the most?
 Do customers shop more during sales or deal promotions?